 Conricus said intelligence, logistics, storage and vehicles as well as the origin of the rockets were targeted.

-Syrian air defences that fired dozens of times on Israeli forces were also targeted, he said.
+Syrian air defences that fired on Israeli forces were also targeted, he said.

 There had been no comment from Iranian officials.